aknackiron/bitbar-samples/samples/testing-frameworks/espresso/bitbar-sample-app/README.md

 </pre>

 These commands can be set in `"Use test cases from:"` option in "4.
 Advanced options:" section in a new cloud test run, if `"class"` is selected:

 run tests in class:
 ```
-com.bitbar.testdroid.sampletests.BitbarSampleTests
+com.bitbar.sample.sampletests.BitbarSampleTests
 ```

 run a test in a class:
 ```
-com.bitbar.testdroid.sampletests.BitbarSampleTests#wrongAnswerTest
+com.bitbar.sample.sampletests.BitbarSampleTests#wrongAnswerTest
 ```